-For purposes of complying with UTCR 7.070, if a foreign language interpreter is needed, the party in need of an interpreter, prior to each proceeding in the action in which an interpreter is needed, shall make the request by email to: interpreter.request.6th.district@ojd.state.or.us.
+For purposes of complying with UTCR 7.070, if a foreign language interpreter is needed, the party in need of an interpreter, prior to each proceeding in the action in which an interpreter is needed, shall make the request by completing and submitting the Court Interpreter Request form available at www.courts.oregon.gov/languages/english/Pages/interpreter-scheduling.aspx.
+The court will only request interpreters for the party participant (e.g., plaintiff/defendant) once need is determined, but does not make requests for any other person to a proceeding.
 Requests must include the following information: